How to Dispute a Homeowners Insurance Claim Denial

 Today, we’re explaining the steps to take after your homeowners insurance claim is denied.

-Step 1) Contact your Insurer
+Step 1) Contact your Insurer about a Denied Claim

 The first step to take is to contact your insurance agent or company.
 Review the claim you initially filed.
 Ask if there’s a way to improve the claim.
 Ask if your insurer needs additional documentation or evidence.